quangloc99/quangloc99.github.io/_posts/2022-03-09-polygon-codeforces-tutorial.md

 - The next test is for testing the `ensuref` statement, that is, ensuring if the sum of `n` does not exceed $30000$.
 - And finally, I add another small random test.

+The rule of thumb is the tests must [cover][test-coverange] what should be tested, and in this case they are the `inf.read*` and `ensuref` function calls.

 If you notice, there are test that does not follow the format, like in the second test I only put the number of test cases there.
 But here I wanted to test